 Stichting Fabrikaat, Nijmegen

-* * The pavilion KAPKAR /SF-P7S is nominated for the Mies van der Rohe Award 2017 * *
+* * nominated for the Mies van der Rohe Award 2017 * *

 This pavilion KAPKAR / SF-P7S is designed and built for a temporary Building Lab (BOUWLAB) organised by Stichting Fabrikaat.
 This foundation, based in the city of Nijmegen is specialized in organizing temporary place making projects.
 This summer they erected a small settlement along the new shaped river bank on the north side of the city to focus on alternative ways of building and living in a more self organized way and show it to a broader public.
 The client asked me to design a low budget pavilion meant to program discussions, forums, meetings, small scale exhibitions, lectures and other cultural events during the period of BOUWLAB.
 Specific wishes were that the pavilion should be demountable and transportable to their future location, project ‘GRID” in Nijmegen, that it would have a racy appearance, provide space for 50 peopleand that enough daylight would enter the building.
 Another wish was that I should collaborate with a MCT, a new company that developed a clever building system called KNØP.